History of United States in Timeline

 1917: Immigration to the United States

-From 1865 through 1917, the United States saw an unprecedented number of immigrants, including 24.4 million from Europe.
+From 1865 through 1917, an unprecedented stream of immigrants arrived in the United States, including 24.4 million from Europe.

 In 1917, the U.S. Virgin Islands were purchased from Denmark.